Metropolis at Metrotown: History

 Metrotown Centre opened in 1986 – attached to a new Woodward's department store, and a Sears Canada department store that had been operating there since the early 1950s – on land that had held a Ford Canada motor factory, warehouses, other light industry, and a supermarket, and which was adjacent to the former Vancouver Interurban Rail line (now the route for the SkyTrain).
 The mall has been expanded and renovated several times, and has contributed to the rapid growth of the area's population.
 A new Hudson's Bay store and an expansion wing was added in 1992.

 Two additional shopping centres were constructed adjacent to the original Metrotown – Eaton Centre and Station Square.
 These three different malls were connected by pedestrian overpasses, as were the two office towers known as the Metrotowers.
 In 1998, Eaton Centre added Metropolis, a collection of stores aimed towards younger shoppers, including the SilverCity movie theatre which opened in 1998, and Rainforest Cafe which opened in June 1998 (but was permanently closed in October 2001).
 The name Metropolis came to apply to Eaton Centre once its main tenant, Eaton's department store, shut down in 1999.
 In 2005, a major expansion project combined Metrotown and Metropolis into a megamall, and added many new stores and Western Canada's largest food court.
 Following this expansion, the two malls became one entity under the name "Metropolis at Metrotown".
 Station Square was not included in this merger, and as of 2013, it was demolished to make way for a new high-rise complex to be named after Station Square that was completed in August 2022.

 Construction on Metrotower III, located immediately south of the other two office towers, began in mid-2008, was subsequently put on hold, and was completed in April 2014.
 This completed the original plan for the Metrotower complex.

 In January 2018, Sears Canada closed as the company went out of business.

 In October 2024, Toys "R" Us closed to make way for the towers.

 Surrounding neighbourhood

 The Metrotown neighbourhood is home to a number of smaller shopping centres.
 The pedestrian overpass originally connecting Station Square to the SkyTrain station was closed in November 2016 and later demolished.
 Pedestrians needing to get to and from the SkyTrain station and the shopping center are now required to use the street access.
 The Asian-themed Crystal Mall opened near Metropolis in 2000, but has no direct connection.
 Old Orchard Centre is another shopping centre located nearby that is considered part of the Metrotown district.
 It is a strip plaza that predates the other shopping centres in the neighbourhood.

 Stores

 The complex consists of over 450 shops and services; the anchors are Cineplex Cinemas, H&M, Indigo Books and Music, Muji, Old Navy, Real Canadian Superstore, Sport Chek, T & T Supermarket, Uniqlo, Urban Behavior, Walmart, Winners/HomeSense, Zara and Aritzia.

-Notable food chains found at the food court include Chipotle and Uncle Tetsu's.